a hereditary condition caused by an overactive sympathetic nervous

 include excessive sweating of the hands, armpits,

-face, head or feet.
-It is associated with Raynaud's Disease (cold
+face, head, neck or feet.
+It may be associated with Raynaud's Disease (cold

-change), and facial blushing.
+change, anxiety, concentration), and blushing with facial burning (Hyperpyrexia).
 What many people do not know

 is that there is effective treatment for

-sweaty palms, blushing of the face, and Raynaud's
+sweaty palms, sweaty face/head/neck, blushing/burning of the face, and Raynaud's

 treatments are recommended before considering surgery.
 Ifalternate